jane632/phase4_group_5/README.md

 #### NLP Text Cleaning
 We clean the text data by performing the following steps:

 - Converts the text to lowercase to standardize it.
 - Tokenizes the text using regex to split it into words.
 - Removes stopwords and non-alphabetic words.
-    -Lemmatizes each word to reduce it to its base form.
+- Lemmatizes each word to reduce it to its base form.
 - The cleaned text is stored in a new column, cleaned_tweet, for further analysis.

 ## Exploratory Data Analysis(EDA)